kenken-neko/elixir-matrix-operation/README.md

 * Numbers of row and column of a matrix are informed.
 * A n-th unit matrix is generated.
 * A n×m even matrix is generated.
-* A element of a matrix is got.
+* An element of a matrix is got.
 * A row/column of a matrix is extracted.
 * A row/column of a matrix is deleted.
 * A row/column of a matrix is exchanged.